 - General Objectives

-- Develop knowledge of key wireless issues including, among others: Spectrum pipeline; small cell deployment; fixed wireless access, national privacy issues; consumer wireless taxes and fees; and closing the digital divide.
+- Develop knowledge of key wireless issues including, among others: Spectrum pipeline; small cell deployment; fixed wireless access, national privacy issues; consumer equity measures and addressing the digital divide.

 - Responsible for relationship building within the diversity community with the goal of providing partners with key facts on the benefits of wireless growth, innovation, and competition.